Motivation

 We say that the limit

-In this case, we say $f$ is $RS(g)$-integrable, and the limit is denoted by
+In this case, we say

 This is the so-called Riemann-Stieltjes integral.
-When $g(x)=x$, we get Riemann integral naturally.
+When

 Remarks: Further generalization still available

-Linearity with respect to $f$ and $g$
+Linearity with respect to and

 First, we shall show that RS(g)-integrable functions form a vector space.
 To do this, it suffices to show that